Bound-electron self-energy calculations in Feynman and Coulomb gauges: detailed analysis: Results

 \subsection{Many-potential term: convergence analysis}

-Let us start with the example of the use of the two-step extrapolation procedure for the ground state of hydrogen-like xenon ($Z=54$), see Fig.~\ref{fig:na_extrapol_example}.
-The many-potential term is considered, the results for both gauges are presented.
-At the first stage, the extrapolation with respect to the size of the basis $N$ is performed.
-For convenience, the extrapolation curves $k= 10$, $15$ and $20$ are shown.
-The corresponding extrapolated sums $S_k$ are depicted as stars.
-The other extrapolated partial sums are depicted with dashes as well.
-At the second stage, the approximation over $k$ is performed.
-The final value ($\Delta \varepsilon_a^{mp} = S_\infty$, black) is obtained.
+Let us start with illustrating the two-step extrapolation procedure, described in the previous section, using the ground state of hydrogen-like xenon ($Z=54$) as an example, see Fig.~\ref{fig:na_extrapol_example}.
+The many-potential term is considered, and the results for both gauges are presented.
+At the first stage, the extrapolation of the partial sums $S_k(N)$ with respect to the size of the basis $N$ is performed.
+For convenience, only the extrapolation curves for $k= 10$, $15$, and $20$ are shown as functions of $1/N$.
+The corresponding extrapolated sums $S_{10}$, $S_{15}$, and $S_{20}$ are depicted as stars at $1/N \rightarrow 0$.
+The extrapolated partial sums $S_k$ obtained for other values of $k$ are depicted with dashes as well.
+At the second stage, the extrapolation over $k$ is performed.
+The final values for $\Delta \varepsilon_a^{\text{Mp}} = S_\infty$ are shown with black squares.
 Note that the GF method yields results that are indistinguishable at this scale from those obtained by the DKB method.

-Based on our experience, there is no significant difference in extrapolation by basis size across two gauges.
-This can be seen, e.g., in the Fig.~\ref{fig:na_extrapol_example}, where the many-potential term differ greatly (by one and a half orders of magnitude) and the rate of convergence in the basis-set size is approximately the same.
+Based on our experience, a small difference in the FBS size extrapolation in the two gauges appears in the small-$Z$ region, where the convergence behavior is slightly better in the Coulomb gauge.
+In the region of medium- and large-$Z$ there is no significant difference between the gauges.
+This can be seen, e.g., from Fig.~\ref{fig:na_extrapol_example}, where the absolute values of the many-potential terms in two gauges differ by approximately one order of magnitude, while the rate of convergence in the FBS size is approximately the same.

-Let us examine the $k$-dependence of the many-potential contributions in more detail and perform the comparative analysis of the $k$ -- convergence of the many-potential contribution in two gauges.
-The zero-, one-, and many-potential contributions to the SE correction in two gauges for $Z=18$ and $Z=92$ as a series in $k$ are presented in Tab.~\ref{tab:contribs_mp}.
-There, at the bottom of the table, the results obtained by applying the extrapolation procedure to the corresponding PW-expansion series are shown.
-Note that the notation $\Delta \varepsilon_a^{\text{Mp}}(k)$ is introduced.
-The latter is the contribution to $\Delta \varepsilon_a^{\text{Mp}}$ corresponding to the given $k$ (thus, the partial sum $S_k$ for many-potential term is $S_k = \sum_{k'=1}^k\Delta \varepsilon_a^{\text{Mp}}(k')$).
+Let us now examine in details the PW convergence of the many-potential contributions and perform a comparative analysis within two gauges.
+The zero-, one-, and many-potential contributions to the SE correction for the $1S_{1/2}$ state in hydrogen-like argon ($Z=18$) and uranium ($Z=92$) in Feynman and Coulomb gauges are presented in Table~\ref{tab:contribs_mp}.
+For the many-potential contributions, the individual terms of the PW expansion, $\Delta \varepsilon_a^{\text{Mp}}(k)$, obtained by means of the GF approach are shown.
+These terms represent sums of contributions with $\kappa=k$ and $\kappa=-k$, i.e., the partial sums are given by $S_k = \sum_{i=1}^k\Delta \varepsilon_a^{\text{Mp}}(i)$.
+The row labeled ``$\sum_{k=1}^{24}$'' gives the partial sums $S_{24}$, while the subsequent row ``$\sum_{k=25}^{\infty}$ [extr.]'' provides our estimations for the remainders of PW series obtained by applying the statistical extrapolation procedure discussed above.
+The total SE corrections are presented in the last line.